HWCronicus/Resume/README.md

 **Full Stack Web Developer**
 **SimX** *Remote*
-Jan 2022 - Current
+Jan 2022 - Nov 2025
-- Used Typescript, NodeJS, and ORMs to develop several APIs from the ground up, interacting with SQL & No-SQL databases.
+- Orchestrated the development of 4 robust APIs from scratch utilizing Typescript and Node.JS, interfacing with both SQL and No-SQL databases; maintained 99.9% uptime and availability.
-Planned and engineered RESTful web services to manipulate dynamic datasets.
+- Engineered data migration scripts handling over one hundred thousand records between databases securely with zero downtime, allowing seamless updates that increased database integrity when    integrating legacy systems into modern architectures.
-- Proved successful working within tight deadlines and a fast-paced environment.
+- Overhauled existing codebase for enhanced performance, improving software maintainability; triaged and resolved 15 critical production bugs, ensuring system stability for over 1000+ users.
-Developed functional databases, applications and servers to support websites on back-end.
+- Pioneered the implementation of 30+ novel features, collaborating with product teams for future products, and accelerate the delivery of enhancements to bi-weekly sprints.
-- Maintained complex technology infrastructure and collaborated with product team to implement new features and strategically plan for future products.
+- Developed functional databases, applications and servers to support websites on back-end.
-- Developed unit test cases for testing and automation.
+- Championed automated testing strategy, generating 100+ unit test cases using Jest and Supertest; improved code coverage to 80% and diminished post-release defects by 25%.

 **Full Stack Software Engineer**
 **Trainsquare** *Remote*